laraish/laraish/readme.md

 **Laraish is not a framework for general purpose WordPress theme development.**

 Yes, it is a framework but not for general WordPress theme development.
-Laraish is aimed at helping create "homemade theme" rather than general purpose theme.
+Laraish is aimed at helping create a _WordPress application_ rather than general purpose theme.
 So if you want to create themes with a bunch of theme options for sales or just for free distribution, you probably want to take a look at the following frameworks instead.

 * [Piklist](https://piklist.com/product/piklist/)
 * [Gantry](http://gantry.org/)